Skip to main content

 Methods of assessment: There are two components:

-• Component Two consists of preparatory work and a 15 hour examination in Term 3, which will be sent to the United Kingdom for assessment and is worth 50% of the final grade.
+• 50% of preparatory work and a 15 hour examination in Term 3, to be sent to the United Kingdom for assessment.
 The AS mark makes up 50% of the final A Level mark if students continue through to A2.

 Regular School examinations and coursework is assessed throughout the year for reporting.